federsantana/Epicode-s-Capstones-Exams/README eng.md

 🚀 From the first to the last project, I've grown a lot, and I'm continuously working to improve!

 💡 Thank you for reading!
-Feel free to share my work if you find it helpful — I’d be delighted if it supports you in any way with your studies or career.
+Feel free to share my work if you find it helpful, and don’t forget to mention me if you find it helpful — I’d be delighted if it supports you in any way with your studies or career.

 🤝 Let’s connect on LinkedIn: https://www.linkedin.com/in/federico-presti/ — I’d love to hear your thoughts!